peach-lucien/otter/README.md

 The repository ships code only.
-The coupling, the processed AnnData caches, and the validation inputs live in a versioned Zenodo archive and are pulled by `scripts/fetch_data.py`; the committed result logs in `outputs/logs/` carry every headline number without any download.
+The coupling, the processed AnnData caches, and the validation inputs live in a versioned Zenodo archive and are pulled by `scripts/fetch_data.py`.
+The result logs committed in `outputs/logs/` carry the headline numbers without any download.
 See [`DATA.md`](DATA.md) for the tiers and what each contains.
-Data DOI: [10.5281/zenodo.21458106](https://doi.org/10.5281/zenodo.21458106).
+Data DOI: [10.5281/zenodo.20733162](https://doi.org/10.5281/zenodo.20733162).
 A call into the library before fetching prompts for the download; `OTTER_AUTO_FETCH=1` fetches automatically whenever data is needed.

 Query a region after installation (requires the fetched data):